-96 The research was conducted in April-July 2022 in the mangrove forest area, focusing on the 97 relationship between the mangrove conditions, the abundance of gastropods and mud crabs, and 98 mud crab cultivation locations in the core zone of a 10-year-old mangrove forest in Pandansari 99 Hamlet, Kaliwlingi Village, Brebes District, and Brebes Regency.
-The locations of the stations random sampling) [21].
-For sampling purpose, a 2 m x 2 m transect equipped with three mud crab traps at 0.5 m distance in each station was used when the research had just begun.
-The locations of each station are presented in Figure 1.
+Research was conducted in April-July 2022 in the mangrove forest area with relationship between mangrove conditions, the abundance of gastropods and mud crabs (Scylla spp.), and mud crab cultivation locations in the core zone of 10-year-old mangrove forests in Pandansari Hamlet, Kaliwlingi Village, Brebes District, and Brebes Regency.
+The determination of the locations of the stations was carried out randomly at selected locations with specific considerations (purposive-random sampling).
+Sampling used a 2 m x 2 m transect equipped with three mud crab traps with a distance of 0.5 m at each station, research has just been carried out.
+The location of each station is presented in Figure 1.